DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 Also, just like last time, we can choose any random elements, as long as we make sure to choose at least one unique element from every set.

-For those who desire some more mathematical formalism, the above discussion translate to the following statement.
+For those who desire some more mathematical formalism, the above sentence translates to the following statement.

 $$S = \{x \in U: x \notin f(x) \}$$